 Yellow Label Foods

-You should consume these food items with caution and less frequently as compared to green-labeled foods.
-Some examples are lean protein like turkey breast, grilled chicken, and salmon.
+You should consume these food items with caution and less frequently than green-labeled foods.
+Some examples are lean proteins like turkey breast, grilled chicken, and salmon.
 Some low-fat dairy goods, including cheeses, milk, and eggs, are also a part of the category.
 The diet also considers healthy fats like olives, avocado, and legumes like quinoa, beans, and chickpeas as a part of yellow-labeled foods.

 Red Label Foods

-Noom does not completely prohibit these food items, but you must consume them with the least frequency.
-Some examples include processed meat, nut butter, sugar, and fried items.
+Noom does not prohibit these food items entirely, but you must consume them with a minor frequency.
+Examples include processed meat, nut butter, sugar, and fried items.

 A Cost Review of the Noom Diet